llbit/chunky-docs/README.md

 the `images` and `style` directories into the output directory.

-After you have run the build script you will need a web server to serve the pages in the `out` directory.
-One simple way to do this is with a [small nodejs web server script][2].
+After you have run the build script you will need a web server to serve the pages in the `out` directory in order to get them to render correctly in the web browser.
+One of the simplest ways to set this up, if you have NodeJS and NPM installed is to run the following commands:

+    $ npm install http-server -g
+    $ cd out
+    $ http-server -o --cors

+Another way to do this with nodejs is with your own [small nodejs web server script][2].

 Requirements
 ------------